HouzuoGuo/laitos/doc/Command-processor.md

 In the example:
 - For SMS, `LintText` compacts result and limits length to 160 characters.
-- `PINAndShortcuts` has a strong password and three shortcut commands.
+- `PINAndShortcuts` uses a strong password for app command access, and defines three shortcuts - each translates into a command without having to enter the password.
-- Some dumb phones cannot enter `|` pipe character in SMS, `TranslateSequences` helps them to enter the character via `#/` instead.
+- Certain old mobile phones cannot enter the pipe character `|` in an SMS, `TranslateSequences` helps those phones to enter a pipe character via combo `#/` instead.

 ## Usage
 App command looks like:

-    PIN .app_identifier parameter1 parameter2 parameter3 ...
+    PasswordPIN .app_identifier parameter1 parameter2 parameter3 ...

 Where:
 - `.app_identifier` is a short text string that identifies the app to invoke.
-Pay attention to the leading `.` dot.
+Pay attention to the mandatory leading `.` dot.
-- Parameters are passed as-is to the app for interpretation.
+- Parameters are passed as-is to the specified app as its input.

 Here are the comprehensive list of `.app_identifier` identifiers: